Ashley Stewart

 Ashley Stewart is an American plus size women's clothing company and lifestyle brand, which was founded in 1991.
-The name Ashley Stewart was inspired by Laura Ashley and Martha Stewart, who the company saw as icons of upscale Americana.
+The name Ashley Stewart was inspired by Laura Ashley and Martha Stewart, considered by the company's founders to be icons of upscale Americana.

-The Secaucus, New Jersey-based company has 89 stores across 22 states.
+The company based in Secaucus, New Jersey has 89 stores across 22 states as well as selling online.
 They sell a variety of apparel, ranging from jeans to dresses and shoes.
-In recent years the brand has made a comeback, after filing for bankruptcy in 2010 and 2014.
+Around 2017, the brand made a comeback, after filing for bankruptcy in 2010 and 2014.

 History

-Ashley Stewart arose out of real estate investor Joseph Sitt's frustration in bringing retailers into the inner city New York neighborhoods where he was developing real estate projects.
-After hiring merchants to study the market, he found that the biggest gap was in upscale fashion for plus-sized urban career women, and decided to open retail stores himself.

-Ashley Stewart was founded in 1991, and quickly grew to over 380 stores in more than 100 cities, recording annual sales as high as US $400 million, which prompted many national retailers to follow suit, and helped change the urban retail landscape.
-In 1996 the TSG Capital Fund II made an initial investment of US$30 million in Ashley Stewart.
+Ashley Stewart was founded in 1991, and quickly grew to over 380 stores in more than 100 cities, recording annual sales as high as US$400 million.

 The company focused on holding events like fashion shows instead of launching large advertising campaigns.
 They would often hold 300 to 350 fashion shows a year, which raised money for the communities they were in.
 Each Ashley Stewart store also hired from within the community, and the company was recognized by President Bill Clinton for its contribution to the Welfare-to-work program.